Get started with Bitnode Studio

 You can open Sparrow Desktop by clicking on the Start menu, Windows taskbar or desktop shortcut.

-Sparrow Bitcoin Wallet Windows Start Menu
+Sparrow Wallet Windows 11 Desktop

 Sparrow Operating Mode.